Appdynamics/rabbitmq-monitoring-extension/README.md

 ## Prerequisite

+1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.

-The RabbitMQ Management Plugin must be enabled.
+2. The RabbitMQ Management Plugin must be enabled.
 Please refer to  [this page](http://www.rabbitmq.com/management.html) for more details.

-In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
-For more details on downloading these products, please  visit [here](https://download.appdynamics.com/).

-The extension needs to be able to connect to RabbitMQ in order to collect and send metrics.
+3. The extension needs to be able to connect to RabbitMQ in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation

+1. Run 'mvn clean install' from "RabbitMQMonitorRepo"
-1. Download and unzip the RabbitMQMonitor.zip to the "<MachineAgent_Dir>/monitors" directory
+2. Unzip the `RabbitMQMonitor-<VERSION>.zip` from `target` folder to the "<MachineAgent_Dir>/monitors" directory
-2. Edit the file config.yml as described below in Configuration Section, located in    <MachineAgent_Dir>/monitors/RabbitMQMonitor and update the RabbitMQ server(s) details.
+3. Edit the file config.yml as described below in Configuration Section, located in    <MachineAgent_Dir>/monitors/RabbitMQMonitor and update the RabbitMQ server(s) details.
-3. All metrics to be reported are configured in metrics.xml.
+4. All metrics to be reported are configured in metrics.xml.
 Users can remove entries from metrics.xml to stop the metric from reporting.
-4. Restart the Machine Agent
+5. Restart the Machine Agent

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.